FREQUENTLY ASKED

 A Veterans Service Officer can help you complete the form to get a copy of lost discharge papers.
 The form is sent to the National Archives.
-You can also request your service records online, by mail or by Fax, through the National Archives.
+You can also request your service records online, by mail, or by fax through the National Archives.
 You usually receive a copy in three to four months.

 Bring your discharge papers (DD-214) to our office or bring your service-connected I.D. or service-connected document, and we’ll give you the Veteran Status Verification form.
-Submit the completed form in-person at the Department of Motor Vehicles, along with a completed application for a driver license, identification card or commercial driver license.
-On your application, be sure to mark that you wish the veteran designation on your license.
-You pay a small fee for the specially printed license.
-You must also pay all fees and complete the requirements for a driver’s license.
+Submit the completed form in-person at the Department of Motor Vehicles, along with a completed application for a driver license, identification card, or commercial driver license.

 If you weren’t given a dental examination and treatment within 90 days of military discharge, you can apply for dental care.
 You must apply within 180 days after you leave the service.
 This time limit does not apply to veterans with dental disabilities resulting from combat wounds or service injuries.